mantidproject/documents/Design/InstrumentGeometryBeamPaths/instrument-geometry-complex-beam-paths.md

 support unit conversion for instruments where the neutron beam path is more complicated than `source -> sample -> detector`.

+Note that this document is focussed on calculations in the Mantid code to implement geometry that is supplied via the existing [IDF](https://github.com/mantidproject/mantid/blob/3f9b29fc243c6201f9a662b6a5e4500fdecece41/docs/source/concepts/InstrumentDefinitionFile.rst) mechanism; it does not consider other requirements such as alternative ways to define the geometry outside of IDFs.

+This document is focussed on ISIS requirements and does not therefore consider limitations with data structures such as Workspace2D or issues with constant-wavelength instruments.

 ## Current Status

 The main Mantid unit conversion algorithm,